hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 ### Commands

-Note that "tfe-admin" is an alias for "replicated admin", and can be used interchangeably.
+Note that `tfe-admin` is an alias for `replicated admin`, and can be used interchangeably.

 #### support-bundle